 - A change in the household such as moving, getting a new pet, or having a baby.

-- Being kept inside when they are used to going out.
+- Being kept inside when they are usually outdoor cats.
 This can be because you have moved and don’t want your cat to run away, your cat is injured, or the weather is inclement.

 Concurrent symptoms of anxiety